 Both domestically and abroad, the need for culturally competent mental health services far outweighs its availability.
 In addition, hundreds of millions of people around the globe suffer from mental health conditions with little, if any, access to mental health services.
-The International / Multicultural Concentration attempts to bridge these gaps by developing practitioners skilled in culturally appropriate service delivery.
-Students in this concentration may work in a wide variety of capacities and roles.
+The International / Multicultural Concentration at our Washington, D.C. campus attempts to bridge these gaps by developing practitioners skilled in culturally appropriate service delivery.
+Students in this concentration of the Clinical Psychology program may work in a wide variety of capacities and roles.
 These include providing mental health interventions to underserved populations or to those suffering from the results of cultural crisis or natural disasters; conducting research to better understand socio-cultural differences; developing and applying culturally competent organizational practices; serving as program managers or senior administrators at community-based agencies; leading grassroots education and outreach programs to enhance accessibility; advocating and raising awareness about international mental health needs; and working with immigrant and refugee populations at home and abroad.

 International Perspectives on Mental Health

 This course introduces student to international perspectives in mental health.
 The course consists of a preparatory seminar and an in-country portion.
 As part of the in-country portion, students will participate in a variety of mental-health related and cultural activities.
 Students will learn about mental health delivery, socio-cultural issues, and cultural diversity as they relate to the country visited.
 The course includes both experiential and academic work on international perspectives in mental health